Steve Mullings in Memory of Track and Field

 >> August 22, 2011

-In June 2004, Steve Mullings tested positive for excessive levels of testosterone during the Jamaican national championships in Kingston.
-He was then suspended two years under the rule of IAAF for first offence.
+In June 2004, Steve Mullings was tested positive of banned substance or having excessive levels of testosterone found during the Jamaican national championships in Kingston.
+Here he was suspended two years under the rule of IAAF for first offence.

-In June 2004, Steve Mullings tested positive for excessive levels of testosterone during the Jamaican national championships in Kingston.
-He was then suspended two years under the rule of IAAF for first offence.
+In June 2004, Steve Mullings was tested positive of banned substance or having excessive levels of testosterone found during the Jamaican national championships in Kingston.
+Here he was suspended two years under the rule of IAAF for first offence.

 Year